Bug report #21451

 I don't think this is a bug -- looking at your data distribution, it's impossible to partition into 10 equal sized groups.

-#2 Updated by Richard Duivenvoorde about 5 years ago
+#2 Updated by Richard Duivenvoorde over 5 years ago

 @nyall: agreed.